 Frequently asked questions

-We currently offer full-time specialist services in all fields of small animal surgery, neurology, sports medicine and rehabilitation.
+We currently offer full-time specialist services in all fields of small animal orthopaedic, soft tissue and oncologic surgery, neurology, sports medicine and rehabilitation.

-We have visiting specialists in diagnostic imaging, nutrition, ophthalmology and dermatology.
+We have visiting specialists in diagnostic imaging, nutrition, and ophthalmology.

 We just need a copy of your clinical notes, any test results and imaging if available (DICOM or JPG) by email to firstname.lastname@example.org